tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 variables in this case, but they would not be added to the global object as with `var`.
 This can lead to naming conflicts and namespace pollution with `var` usage.

 Scope is a common consideration across all programming languages.
-It stands out in JS with closures, states within functions that are were called in the run time of the program.
-These were touched on in chapter three, but remember that the variables within the called functions have a so called lifetime over the course of the program.
-Everything is created from scratch initially as the computer starts reading a program, and then that memory is let go of when the program's run time is over.
+It stands out in JS with closures (states within functions that were called in the runtime of the program).
+These were touched on in chapter three, but remember that the variables within the called functions have a so called "lifetime" over the course of the program.
+Everything is created from scratch initially as the computer starts reading a program, and then that memory is let go of when the program's runtime is over.
 That is true in these circumstances as well.

 ## Conclusion

 Being introduced to loops and conditions has now completed your formation of the basic underpinnings of programming.
 With this information, we will now be able to look at smaller programs and make sense of what is going on.
-Having several conditions through a piece of code can make analyzing it take much longer, and possibly increase the difficulty of the code.
-If there ever seem to be too many conditions flying around, decomposing logic into functions is always a helpful approach.
-Also looking at what information is truly necessary to determine something is a good exercise to go through.
+Having several conditions within a piece of code can make analyzing it take much longer, and possibly increase the difficulty of the code.
+If there ever seems to be too many conditions flying around, decomposing logic into functions is always a helpful approach.
+Also, analyzing what information is truly necessary to determine something in the code can be a good opportunity for refactoring.

-The next chapter will look at more interesting ways we can use looping behaviors.
-Javascript and some other languages have functions to use on arrays and objects in order to run a task on each individual value, or perform something over the entirety of the data.
+The next chapter will explore more interesting ways we can leverage looping behaviors.
+Javascript and some other languages have functions that can be used on arrays and objects in order to manipulate each individual value, or perform something over the entirety of the data.
 Now that we know how loops and conditions work, these functions will make much more sense.